Browse

 By default, it will use the configuration option browse-key

-flag issuing the command
+flag issuing the command:

 papis browse -k doi einstein